Last Updated on

 Are you paying a VA and sharing passwords?
 Are you emailing your log ins and passwords to them?

 GDPR is a big subject but when you boil it all down it is about security, transparency, accountability and minimising the amount of data that is shared to avoid risk.

-If you simply share all your logins and passwords with your VA how will you be able to tell who did what?
+If you simply share all your logins and passwords, how will you be able to tell who did what?

 Suppose something goes wrong and a lot of data is accidentally deleted or exported?
-How will you be able to trade who did what?
+How will you be able to trace who did what?

 Assuming you are the master user or administrator, password sharing means giving your VA access to all rights and all areas of data regardless of whether it is needed to do the task you have paid them for.

 What happens if they change that password and you are locked out?